 The presentation of the wind energy potential is prepared for the Gulf of Suez 284 km2 project area in order to show the expected wind energy speed in the area.
 This presentation is not a wind energy yield assessment.
 There is no wind farm layout considered in the wind energy potential.
-According to the provided information from RCREEE, the project area is consisting of 30 FiT plots, part of which are already been given to some of the developers and the other parts are still under negotiations.
+According to the provided information from RCREEE, the project area is consisting of 30 Wind project-plots and one separated non-determined plot, part of which are already been given to some of the developers and the other parts are still under negotiations.
 Each of the provided land plots will comprise of total installed capacity of 50 MW and each of the developer will choose the type of the turbine at a later stage of the project development.